 - Marinate foods in the refrigerator, not on the counter.

-- Wash everything that touched raw meat or poultry before using again.
+- Wash everything that touched raw meat or poultry before using it again.

-- Refrigerate or freeze leftover foods promptly.
-If over the time limits then discard.
+Leftovers: Refrigerate or freeze leftover foods promptly.
+If it is over the time limits, then discard it.